slds-lmu/lecture_i2dl/WS2021/CONTRIBUTING.md

-## Introduction to Machine Learning
+## Introduction to Deep Learning

-This repository contains the slides for the "Introduction to machine learning" course.
+This repository contains the slides for the "Introduction to deep learning" course.
 [See also the moodle page](https://moodle.lmu.de/course/view.php?id=3001).

 ## Contributing